odradev/styks/README.md

 of the system.

 The roles are defined as follows:

 - `AdminRole` - manages roles of other accounts,
 - `ConfigManagerRole` - manages price feeds and their configurations,
 - `PriceSupplierRole` - must supply the price with new data according to the heartbeat schedule,

 Anyone can read the twap price using the `get_twap_price(price_feed_id)` entry point.
 It returns the value or `None` if the price feed is not available, because of the missed heartbeats or not being configured.

-Configuration of the contract.
+Configuration of the contract:

 - `heartbeat_interval`,
 - `heartbeat_tolerance`,
 - `twap_window`,